StevenClontz/clontz.org/pages/puzzles.md

 I came to puzzles as a mathematician, because *mathematics is the art of solving problems*, and *puzzle design is the art of creating fun problems to solve*.
+There are [many kinds](/puzzles/types/), and I love to work with them all.

 ## Consulting and Design